dspages/maze_solver/README.md

 ## Planned Features

 - At present, the abstract data types (ring buffer and priority queue) are implemented sub-optimally in the code.
 When time permits, we will replace them with the correct data structures.

-- Users should be able to custom-define their mazes by changing the dimensions and by clicking on tiles to toggle them blocked or not.

 - We plan to perform additional styling to make the website itself more visually appealing, and additional refactoring to make the JavaScript code more modular and readable.